Artist Support Grant

 The ASG workshops will take place on the following dates:

-VIRTUAL WORKSHOP: Recorded on August 29, 2023 – 5:30 PM via Zoom
+VIRTUAL WORKSHOP: Tuesday, August 27, 2024 – 5:30 PM Via Zoom

-IN-PERSON WORKSHOP: September 12, 2023 – 5:30 PM – Arts Council Galleries at Campbell House, 482 E. Connecticut Ave., Southern Pines, NC
+IN-PERSON WORKSHOP: Tuesday, September 10, 2024 – 5:30 PM Arts Council Galleries at Campbell House 482 E. Connecticut Ave., Southern Pines, NC

 Reservations for each grant workshop are required by contacting ACMC at 910-692-2787 or chris@mooreart.org.
 Please provide the following: Your name, county of residence, email address, phone number, your art discipline, and which workshop(s) you wish to attend.
-The workshop via Zoom will be recorded and the recording link will be available on this page the following day.
+The workshop via Zoom will be recorded and the link will be available on this page the following day.
 You may attend both workshops.

 In addition to the workshops, you may also contact the ASG representative in your county to help you develop your application and support material.
 Find your county representative at the bottom of this page.
 Please do not wait until the week of the deadline to reach out for help.